ocrmypdf/OCRmyPDF/docs/api.rst

 Parent process requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :func:`ocrmypdf.ocrmypdf` function runs OCRmyPDF similar to command line execution.
+The :func:`ocrmypdf.run` function runs OCRmyPDF similar to command line execution.
 To do this, it will:
 - create a monitoring thread
 - create worker processes (forking itself)
 - manage the signal flags of worker processes